sffjunkie/pypi/doc/xmlrpc.rst

 Package Querying
 ----------------

+.. note:: In the following definitions all parameters are positional

 :func:`list_packages`
   Retrieve a list of the package names registered with the package index.
   Returns a list of name strings.